zai1208/Arch-Installation-Script-Dotfiles/README.md

 # Arch-Installation-Script-Dotfiles
 This is my personal Arch Installation script (it also installs my dotfiles)

-install using `curl -sSL https://tinyurl.com/zai1208-arch | sh`
+install using `curl -sSL https://tinyurl.com/zai1208-arch | sh` after connecting to internet and syncing date & time

 # Dotfiles
 > [!CAUTION]